srirangabijapur-zz/Survey-Form/README.md

 # Survey-Form
-A Simple Survey Form created using HTML, CSS and JavaScript
+A Survey form created using HTML, CSS and JavaScript